rust-lang/rfcs/text/3414-deprecate-spooky-dropck-at-a-distance.md

 }
 ```

-This removes the need for the soundness-bearing `PhantomData` entirely.

 Effectively, a type is checked to be *safe to drop* by the following procedure:

 - If the type has no type or lifetime parameters, it is *safe to drop*.
 - If the type is any of the below, it is *safe to drop*:
-    References, raw pointers, function pointers, function items, `PhantomData`
+    References, raw pointers, function pointers, function items, `PhantomData`,
-    and `ManuallyDrop`.
+    `ManuallyDrop` and empty arrays.
+In other words, all (at the time of
+    writing) non-`needs_drop` types.
 - If the type has a `Drop` impl, or is a trait object:
     - For every lifetime parameter:
         - If the lifetime parameter is marked `#[may_dangle]`, continue.